OneBitAhead/nedb-x/README.md

 * [ ] <a href="#tree-data">Tree data (with open/closed nodes) .. work in progress ..</a>

-**Embedded persistent or in memory database for Node.js, nw.js, Electron and browsers, 100% JavaScript, no binary dependency**.
-API is a subset of MongoDB's and it's <a href="#speed">plenty fast</a>.

-**IMPORTANT NOTE**: Please don't submit issues for questions regarding your code.
-Only actual bugs or feature requests will be answered, all others will be closed without comment.
-Also, please follow the <a href="#bug-reporting-guidelines">bug reporting guidelines</a> and check the <a href="https://github.com/louischatriot/nedb/wiki/Change-log" target="_blank">change log</a> before submitting an already fixed bug :)

 ## Installation, tests
-Module name on npm and bower is `nedb`.
+Module name on npm and bower is `nedb-x`.

 ```
 npm install nedb-x --save    # Put latest version in your package.json